Rebellion of the Three Guards: War

 The two rebellious brothers quickly convinced Huoshu of the rightfulness of their cause, uniting the Three Guards against the Duke of Zhou.
 They and the Shang loyalists were soon joined by many independent-minded nobles, especially from the southeast.
 Large swaths of the Zhou dynasty's eastern realm rose against the official government at Fenghao, including some states that controlled crucial passes and routes.
 The rebel state of Ying, for example, "was located near the exit of the Ying River valley connecting with the Luoyang plain and right at the entrance to the Nanyang Basin, controlling the road to the middle Yangtze region".
 Furthermore, the rebels were able to gain several external allies.
 Led by the states of Pugu and Yan, powerful Shang sympathizers, most of the Dongyi polities of Shandong rallied to the rebel cause.
 Even some Huaiyi tribes, which controlled the Huai River region and had little connection to either the Zhou or the Shang, joined the rebel forces.
 Among them was the state of Xu, which would grow into one of the Zhou dynasty's greatest enemies.

 Some vassal states in the east remained loyal, however, such as Song under Weizi Qi, and Northern Yan under the Marquis Ke, son of the Duke of Shao.
 Among the eastern loyalists was also the aforementioned Dongyi state of Xue, which had no desire for the restoration of the Shang dynasty.
 The Records of the Grand Historian reported the existence of two more loyalist states in Shandong at the time, Qi and Lu, but this is not supported by other textual or archaeological sources.

 After being informed of the revolt, King Cheng allegedly performed turtle shell divination in an attempt to determine whether or not to attack his uncles.
 The oracles regarding such an attack were auspicious, but the king's advisors all urged him to disregard them in the face of the difficulty of an offensive and the unrest among the people.
 The king acknowledged this difficulty and disquietude, but refused to go against the apparent will of Heaven.
-Duke of Zhou, eager to regain the east, probably supported the king's decision.
+The Duke of Zhou, eager to regain the east, probably supported the king's decision.